2024 Official Tournament Rules & Regulations

 18.)
 All boats must depart and return under their own power.
 Jumping boats or transferring coolers is a violation of rule #11 and therefore not allowed.

 19.)
-As the event will have a professional weigh in, it is mandatory that each team will be properly dressed.
-Ideally team t-shirts or jerseys are the best choice; as they look professional and show well for pictures and videos.
+As the event will have a professional weigh in, it is mandatory that each team will be properly dressed and in matching jerseys/shirts as they look professional and show well for pictures and videos.
 No Ripped, bloody t-shirts, tank-tops or cut off sweat pants are allowed.
 No alcohol or smoking is allowed on stage.

 No profanity, unsportsmanlike conduct, actions or deliberate vulgarity will be allowed on stage.

-21.)
-Captain's Meeting (Mandatory) - At least one member of each team must be checked-in/registered and be present for the captain's meeting on Friday, June 2nd, 2023.
-Captain's meeting starts at immediately after Big Fish Friday weigh in..
-Registration and captain’s meeting will be at Barcelona Harbor, Westfield, NY.
-Teams not registered by 6:0pm and present for Captain's meeting will be penalized 2 hours for departure for the day of fishing (9:00 am departure time will be enforced).
+20.)
+Captain's Meeting (Mandatory) - At least one member of each team must be checked-in/registered and be present for the captain's meeting on Thursday, May 30th, 2024.
+Registration and captain’s meeting will be at Demetri’s.
+Teams not registered by 7:00pm and present for Captain's meeting will be penalized 2 hours for departure for the day of fishing (9:00 am departure time will be enforced).